 Radiation concerns also apply to wrist burns that can result from prolonged usage.
 You should only share information with apps that have been encrypted or stored on the device.

 The debate about whether or not fitness trackers are safe to wear is not something that can be quickly resolved.
-While some experts think that the devices could be dangerous, others believe they are perfectly safe.
+While some experts think the devices could be dangerous, others believe they are safe.
 As far as we know, there have not been any studies that have proven that fitness trackers are unsafe.
 So if you have one, you should feel free to use it.